sandal/notes.majesticseacreature.com/index.md

 place that allows me to share ad-hoc notes via the interwebs.

-The notes stored here will mostly be random thoughts and essays, along with whatever other miscellaneous things I feel likje sharing.
+The notes stored here will mostly be random thoughts and essays, along with whatever other miscellaneous things I feel like sharing.

 If you want to track when updates are made to this website, check out its [repository